What happens to our brains as we get older?

 Can our brains adapt?

-Neurocognitive scaffolding – our brain’s Plan B?
+‘Neurocognitive scaffolding’ – our brain’s Plan B?

-We know that human bodies have the ability to self regulate, for instance to maintain a reasonably constant temperature.
-By self regulating the body maintains equilibrium and enables us to keep functioning in a reasonably stable way.
+We know that human bodies have the ability to self-regulate, for instance to maintain a reasonably constant temperature.
+By self-regulating, the body maintains equilibrium and enables us to keep functioning in a reasonably stable way.
 The same principle may apply to our brains.
-If so then, as they begin to shrink and functions deteriorate, our brain will seek a way to self regulate, adapt or compensate, in order to keep functioning.
-Neurocognitive scaffolding assumes the brain adapts by engaging in ongoing reorganization and repair.
+If so, then as our brain begins to shrink and functions deteriorate, it will seek a way to self-regulate, adapt or compensate, in order to keep functioning.
+Neurocognitive scaffolding theory assumes that the brain adapts by engaging in ongoing reorganization and repair.
 This might be through strengthening existing connections, forming new connections or stopping using weak or faulty connections.

 A systematic review of research published in 2015 also suggests that some commercially available brain training products can help promote healthy brain ageing.